Capabilities

 Read more about Settings, Setting Values and Concurrent Execution on their respective pages.

-Now we will go through the specific capabilities of each of these features.
+The following sections describe the specific capabilities of each of these features.

 ⚙️ Settings